XorTroll/uLaunch/README.md

 - Several scene developers for their help with small issues or features.

-- uMenu/uManager translations: [DDinghoya](https://github.com/DDinghoya) for Korean, [NedcloarBR](https://github.com/NedcloarBR) for Brazilian Portuguese
+- uMenu/uManager translations: [DDinghoya](https://github.com/DDinghoya) for Korean, [NedcloarBR](https://github.com/NedcloarBR) for Brazilian Portuguese, [Gabriele73](https://github.com/Gabriele73) for Italian

 - Everyone from my Discord and other places whose suggestions made this project a little bit better!
 Specially all the testers for being essential in reporting bugs and helping a lot with the project's development <3